Utah Administrative Code

 (t) narrative description of the promotional plan for the disposition of the project;

-(u) statement disclosing any inducement that will be offered in connection with the marketing of the project;
+(u) statement disclosing any inducement that will be offered in connection with the advertisement, offering, or sale of interests in the project;

 (v) map showing:

 (i) the location of the interests and other improvements on the property;

 (ii) the relation of the project to existing streets, roads, and other off-site improvements; and